 Make sure you claim your weekly or monthly bus passes, or electronic payment cards because the can be claimed for a tax credit towards your return.
-You would need to keep the passes themselves that have the date valid, amount paid and transit name, but if you do not have that information, keep the receipts or bank statements indicating the amount to file your return.
+You would need to keep the passes themselves that have the date valid, the amount paid and transit name, but if you do not have that information, keep the receipts or bank statements indicating the amount to file your return.

 4. Employment Expenses

-Sometimes, you have certain employment expenses that are necessary in order for you to perform your job duties, such as: supplies, uniforms, home computers or software.
+Sometimes, you have certain employment expenses that are necessary in order for you to perform your job duties, such as supplies, uniforms, home computers or software.
 Your employer must complete Form T2200; Statement of employment expenses and you will be eligible to deduct them from your tax return.
 Your employer must not reimburse these expenses, and they must be necessary for your job

 So Here’s the Tip:

 If you just finished school, make sure you take advantage of the tuition credits that are available to you.
 If you pay interest on student loans, there is also a tax credit available on the interest paid.
 Remember to claim your transit passes and employment expenses because they are also eligible for a tax credit towards your return.

 The information provided on this page is intended to provide general information.
 The information does not take into account your personal situation and is not intended to be used without consultation from accounting and financial professionals.
 Allan Madan and Madan Chartered Accountant will not be held liable for any problems that arise from the usage of the information provided on this page.